Keith Sweat: Early life

-Keith Sweat was born in Harlem, New York City, to Juanita Thompson, a hairdresser, and Charles Sweat, a factory worker.
-Juanita raised their five children alone after Charles Sweat's death in 1973.
+Keith Douglas Sweat was born in Harlem, New York City to Juanita Thompson, a hairdresser, and Charles Sweat, a factory worker.
+After Charles Sweat's passing in 1973, Juanita raised their five children by herself.
+As a youth, Sweat performed at the famous Apollo Theater, which was near his home.

-He worked as a night stock boy at Macy's Department Store, and then a mail room clerk at Paine Webber, a brokerage firm.
-In just four years he worked his way up to a lucrative brokerage assistant job on the floor of the New York Stock Exchange.
+Before releasing his solo album, Sweat worked as a night stock worker at Macy's Department Store, and then a mail room clerk at Paine Webber, a brokerage firm.
+Additionally, he earned a degree in communications from City College of New York.
+“I think everyone should have an alternative plan.
+In my case, I went to the City College of New York and got my degree in communications.
+So I had a backup plan so that I didn’t lose out on a decent future,” Sweat once said.

+Within just four years, he worked his way up to a lucrative brokerage assistant job on the floor of the New York Stock Exchange.
 Sweat also worked as a supervisor for the New York Mercantile Exchange.

 Career

 1975–1984: Career beginnings with Jamilah

 Sweat started his musical career as a member of a Harlem band called Jamilah in 1975.
-With the help of Jamilah, Sweat was able to hone his craft as a lead singer by performing regionally throughout the tri-State area of New York, New Jersey and Connecticut.
+With the help of Jamilah, Sweat was able to hone his craft as a lead singer by performing regionally throughout the Tri-state area of New York, New Jersey, and Connecticut.
 The group was started by bassist Larry Peoples, guitarist Michael Samuels, and drummer Walter Bradley.

-After leaving the group in 1984 to begin a solo career, he sang at nightclubs throughout New York City and landed a chance to record for the independent label, Stadium Records.
-Sweat recorded only two tunes for Stadium, "Lucky Seven", and "My Mind Is Made Up", which was their third and fourth ever release, but on Stadium's first release, he is credited as co-writer and co-producer of "You Are the One for Me", the last recording ever made by the group GQ.
+After leaving the group in 1984 to begin a solo career, Sweat sang at nightclubs throughout New York City and landed a chance to record for the independent label, Stadium Records.
+Sweat recorded only two tunes for Stadium, "Lucky Seven" and "My Mind Is Made Up," which was their third and fourth ever release, but on Stadium's first release, he is credited as co-writer and co-producer of "You Are the One for Me," the last recording ever made by the group GQ.
 One of GQ's original members is his uncle, Keith "Sabu" Crier.